linkerd/website/linkerd.io/content/2.12/getting-started/_index.md

 ## That's it! 👏

-Congratulations, you have joined the lofty, exalted ranks of Linkerd users!
+Congratulations, you have joined the lofty ranks of Linkerd users!
 Give yourself a pat on the back.

 What's next?
 Here are some steps we recommend:

 * Learn how to use Linkerd to [debug the errors in Emojivoto](../debugging-an-app/).
-* Learn more about [meshing your own services](../adding-your-service/) to Linkerd without downtime.
+* Learn how to [add your own services](../adding-your-service/) to Linkerd without downtime.
 * Learn more about [Linkerd's architecture](../reference/architecture/)
 * Learn how to set up [automatic control plane mTLS credential